Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 - How you use the car: if you drive to and from work or school, your policy will be classed as “Social and Commuting”, which can increase your costs.
 Stop driving to work and you can downgrade this to “Social only”, which could shave a few pounds off your price.

 - Telematics: some insurers offer a discount for drivers who install a black box in their car.
-This records your driving habits and gives you a price more reflective of how you drive.
+This records your driving habits and gives you a price more reflective of how you drive - so it's an opportunity to put the safe driving skills you learned in your lessons to use, in order to reduce your premium.

 All figures quoted here are averages taken from the car insurance price index from Confused.com and Towers Watson (January – March 2013), and are based on an annual comprehensive policy.